 Who typically hires a ghostwriter?

 When someone reaches out to me asking for help with their book, I can tell that they often have no idea what to expect when looking for a ghostwriter.
 I understand, as mine isn’t a common vocation.
 In fact, most people I speak to about my profession seem surprised to learn that people will actually hire someone else to write a book for them (then put their own name on that book).
-It’s done more often that many seem to realize and is completely ethical.
+Many authors hire a ghostwriter and it is completely ethical.

 It’s not just the celebrities and politicians who reach out to hire a ghostwriter these days.
 Quite a few people hire me to write their life story simply to share their adventure with their descendants.
 In addition, many professionals seek out a professional writer who can put in the time and energy to put their vision on the page or bring their story to life.
 After all, it does take hundreds of hours to write a book.
 How many CEOs, visionaries, and entrepreneurs have that sort of spare time on their hands?
 And if they do, my bet is that they’d rather devote the weekends and evenings to their families and friends.
 Maybe travel a bit.
 Take on a new hobby.